Ford Taurus (sixth generation): Body

-Variants and trim levels
+Trim

-The sixth generation Ford Taurus was sold to the public in four trim levels, base SE, mid-trim SEL, luxury Limited, and the performance-trim SHO.
-From 2013 to 2019, there was also a fleet-sales only Police Interceptor Sedan.
+The sixth generation Ford Taurus was sold to the public in the base SE, mid-trim SEL, and luxury Limited trims.
+Alongside the Limited trim, the high-performance Taurus SHO (Super High Output) served as the flagship model.
+The fleet-only Police Interceptor Sedan (not branded as a Taurus) replaced the previous Crown Victoria Police Interceptor for 2013.

 The base SE model, designed for rental and fleet use, came stock with a 3.5 L 24-valve DOHC Duratec V6 engine, six-speed automatic transmission, manual tilt/telescopic steering wheel with audio and cruise control functions, an AM/FM stereo with a single CD player, clock, MP3 capability, and six speakers, Ford's MyKey system, and AdvanceTrac electronic stability control.
 All wheel drive was not available on the base SE trim.

 The mid-range SEL trim level had the same engine, with a six-speed SelectShift automatic transmission featuring paddle activation, optional all wheel drive, dual-zone electronic automatic temperature control, a leather-wrapped steering wheel and shift knob, Sirius satellite radio, and a perimeter anti-theft alarm.

 The top-of-the-line Limited model featured perforated heated and cooled leather-trim bucket seats, ambient lighting with choices of seven different colors, SYNC voice-activated communication and entertainment system, a premium AM/FM radio with a six-disc in-dash CD changer, chrome-accenting, heated mirrors with memory and security approach lamps, a reverse sensing system and rear view camera.